-- A. The Grant is for an exclusively charitable, program-related activity for purposes of the Code because it is being and will be used exclusively to fund the reconstruction, construction, and repair of certain Buildings and sites of historical, cultural and architectural significance. - B. The funds disbursed pursuant to the Grant will not cause the imposition of any of the private foundation excise taxes, and specifically: - 1.
-The tax on net investment income under section 4940 does not apply because if any funds disbursed pursuant to the Grant are required to be repaid to X, such funds represent a repayment of principal not taxable under section 4940 rather than net investment income;
+A. The Grants are for exclusively charitable, program-related activities for purposes of sections 501(c)(3) and 170(c)(2)(B) of the Code because they will be used exclusively in the impoverished country of M to create essential public works for the general public of M and will combat community deterioration.

+B. The funds disbursed pursuant to the Grants will not cause the imposition of any of the private foundation excise taxes, and specifically:

+1. The tax on net investment income under section 4940 does not apply because if any funds disbursed pursuant to the Grants are required to be repaid to X, such funds represent a repayment of principal not taxable under section 4940 rather than net investment income;

-- 2. The Government of M is unrelated to X, and the funds disbursed pursuant to the Grant to the Government of M will not create any self-dealing pursuant to section 4941, and furthermore there is no indirect act of self-dealing under the facts described; - 3.
-The funds disbursed pursuant to the Grant are qualifying distributions for purposes of meeting the minimum qualifying distribution amount under section 4942; - 4.
-The funds disbursed pursuant to the Grant do not create any "business holdings" within the meaning of section 4943; - 5.
-The funds disbursed pursuant to the Grant do not create any jeopardizing investments within the meaning of section 4944; - 6.
-The funds provided pursuant to the Grant are for exclusively charitable purposes and are not taxable expenditures pursuant to, and are not subject to the expenditure responsibility rules of, section 4945 because the Grant is made to the Government of M and the Government will make no secondary grants of the funds, but only payments of compensation for goods and services received; and - C. The Grant will not give rise to unrelated business taxable income under sections 511-513. - D. The payments to the Project Manager are fees for personal services rendered in connection with X's program-related charitable activities, and are qualifying distributions made in furtherance of X's exempt purposes, as compensation and not "grants."
+2. The Government of M is unrelated to X, and the funds disbursed pursuant to the Grants to the Government of M will not create any self-dealing pursuant to section 4941, and furthermore there is no indirect act of self-dealing under the facts described;

+3. The funds disbursed pursuant to the Grants are qualifying distributions for purposes of meeting the minimum qualifying distribution amount under section 4942;

+4. The funds disbursed pursuant to the Grants do not create any "business holdings" within the meaning of section 4943;

+5. The funds disbursed pursuant to the Grants do not create any jeopardizing investments within the meaning of section 4944;

+6. The funds provided pursuant to the Grants are for exclusively charitable purposes and are not taxable expenditures pursuant to, and are not subject to the expenditure responsibility rules of, section 4945 because the Grants are made to the Government of M and the Government will make no secondary grants of the funds, but only payments of compensation for goods and services received; and

+C. The Grants will not give rise to unrelated business taxable income under sections 511-513.

+D. The payments to the Project Manager are fees for personal services rendered in connection with X s program-related charitable activities, and are qualifying distributions made in furtherance of X's exempt purposes, as compensation and not "grants."